MGQ-EX/Paradox/EX Readme.txt

 2. Decrypt all files in Game.rgss3a
 3. Move decrypted files into game directory, overwrite when asked
 4. Rename/delete/move Game.rgss3a so it doesn’t conflict with the decrypted files
-5. Move and overwrite using MGQ Paradox Translation EX patched files
+5. Move and overwrite using MGQ Paradox Translation EX patched files, all files from the EX patch are important so only cherry pick if you know what your doing otherwise overwrite using all of them files.

 On step 2: Run RPGMaker decrypter, Open File Game.rgss3a, Tools, Extract All Files; This should make an